-Sushi has long been a popular dish in Japan; sushi restaurants can be found all over the country, serving up different types of sushi rolls and nigiri to people who love to eat sushi.
+Sushi has long been a popular Japanese cuisine dish; sushi restaurants can be found all over the country, serving up different popular types of sushi rolls and nigiri to people who love to eat sushi.

 ⬇️ Table of Contents